friederscharpf/confluence-storage-analyzer/README.md

 * SPACEKEY_unreferenced.csv

 Example format:
-Dateiname, Größe(Bytes), Größe(MB), Download URL, Originalseite, Verlinkt auf Seite, Verlinkt auf anderen Seiten, Attachment-Seite Link, API Delete Link
+Filename, Size(Bytes), Size(MB), Download URL, Original Page, Linked on Page, Linked on Other Pages, Attachment Page Link, API Delete Link

 The CSV files can be imported into spreadsheet tools or other analysis systems.